ngranback/pandas-challenge/README.md

 # pandas-challenge
-Data Science Bootcamp Week 4 Homework - Pandas
+Data Science Bootcamp Week 4 challenge - Pandas

 This notebook will step through multiple analyses of a single csv.
 The purchase data will be analyzed and summarized based on gender, age, and item type.